compomics/QuantPridePep/README.md

 # QuantPridePep
-Pipeline to bring peptdie quantification in Pride using moFF
+Pipeline to peptide quantification in Pride using moFF.